ddc-java-14/giggle/docs/index.md

 ## Summary

 This app will take a person's interest in a particular word and associate it with a funny joke.
+When the person clicks on the app, it will automatically ask you for the word of your choosing.
+When inserted a particular joke will arise.
+At the same time if the joke arrising so will a picture of someone laughing.

 ## Intended users

-* People who like to laugh.
+* Someone who really could use a laugh.

-    > A  person who likes giggle a lot, to be able to laugh according to the word the person is thinking of (_any word_) so that the person can  laugh
+  > As a person who likes giggle a lot,I want a joke app, so that I can get a laugh anytime I need it.

+* Anyone who is sad and who could use a picker upper.
+  > As a grieving person that just lost a loved one, I need an easy-to-use humor app so that I can ease some of my pain
 ## Functionality

-     > Enter a word
+* Enter a word

-       > Read the joke that pops up for that word.
+* Read the joke that pops up for that word.

-          > Enter a different word and read the joke purtaining to that word.
+* Enter a different word and read the joke pertaining to that word.

 ## Persistent data

- >Different jokes.
+ * Different jokes.

 ## Device/external services

- >The user will need to access an outside search engine that will lead you to a specific joke.
+ * The user will need to access an outside search engine that will lead you to a specific joke.

 ## Stretch goals/possible enhancements